Bug #2693

 History

-#1 Updated by Ben Leinfelder almost 12 years ago
+#1 Updated by Ben Leinfelder over 12 years ago

 Using Safari Version 5.1.3 (7534.53.10) I can just hit "Cancel" when it asks me which client certificate I want to use when connecting and then just lets me through to the onemercury UI as expected.
 I have a Self-signed certificate as well as an old CILogon certificate in my keychain.